 Information on how people can engage with you

 Keep this page tightly focused on your DevRel work.
 Host it on your personal site, unless your company specifies you need to host this elsewhere.
 And list it on your social media profiles.
 (Although I use the URL slug /links, you can use a different slug, like /DevRel or /welcome.)

 In summary, you can optimize for engagement by doing the following three things: add CTAs to your blog posts, create descriptive and standardized social media bios, and develop a landing page of important links that align with actions you want your visitors to take.
 CTAs represent the next best step a reader should take after reading your post.
 Your social media profiles should clearly describe what you do and what your value add is for new followers.
 Finally, create a landing page of carefully curated links that showcases your DevRel work and tells visitors how they can engage with you online.

-DevRel Teams: Need more help?
-Book a 1:1 consultation with me.
+DevRel Teams: Work with me 1:1 via DevRel CMS, my content coaching program.
 And purchase The Developer's Guide to Content Creation for templates, best practices, guided exercises, and resources to help your team become better content creators!